danieleds/SkinnableUI/README.md

 Graphical skin designer included
 --------------------------------

-In this repository you can find a graphical skin designer.
+In this repository you'll find a graphical skin designer too.

 Note that you can use [NinePatch](http://developer.android.com/reference/android/graphics/NinePatch.html) images to style almost any control.